 Alphonso Taft, founder of the political dynasty and father of President William Taft, co-founded Skull and Bones in 1832 with William Huntington Russell.
 Russell in 1856 incorporated the Russell Trust as the business arm of the society.

 - Both President George H.W.
-Bush and George W. Bush belonged to Skull and Bones.
+Bush and George W. Bush belonged to Bones.
 So did Secretary of State John Kerry, the younger Bush’s opponent in the 2004 presidential election.
-Bush wrote in his autobiography, "[In my] senior year I joined Skull and Bones, a secret society; so secret, I can't say anything more."
-When a reporter asked Kerry what it meant that two Bonesmen ran against each other for president, he replied, “Not much, because it’s a secret.”
+Bush wrote in his autobiography, “[In my] senior year I joined Skull and Bones, a secret society; so secret, I can’t say anything more.”
+A reporter once asked Kerry what it meant that two Bonesmen to run against each other for president.
+He replied, “Not much, because it’s a secret.”

 Of Yale’s 41 secret societies, Bones is only the fifth richest, with $4,129,936 in assets in 2015, according to Business Insider.

 - Bonesman William F. Buckley led a group that sued to block the admission of women to Skull and Bones in 1991.
-Though black men were admitted since 1965, female membership was adamantly opposed by the Russell Trust.
-When the class of ’91 tapped seven women for membership in the ’92 class, the Russell Trust changed the locks on the Tomb.
-Members voted by mail, 368-320 to allow women, but then Buckley and his group got a temporary restraining order against the move.
+Though black men were admitted since 1965, the Russell Trust adamantly opposed.
+When the class of ’91 tapped seven women for the ’92 class, the Russell Trust changed the locks on the Tomb.
+Members voted by mail, 368-320 to allow women.
+But then Buckley and his group got a temporary restraining order against the move.
 The lawsuit eventually fizzled out and the first women joined in 1992.